Economic Development Winnipeg Inc. – Board of Directors (2013-14)

 EDW board role: Officer

 Marina James is the president and CEO of Economic Development Winnipeg Inc. (EDW), the lead economic development agency for Winnipeg.
-EDW facilitates investment promotion and attraction, capacity building, marketing and the management of market information.
+EDW facilitates investment promotion and attraction, capacity building, tourism development, marketing and communications, and the management of market data.
 Since joining EDW in 2010, Marina has directed all aspects of the organization's activities.
 She provides leadership and strategic direction, collaborates with key stakeholders and is a driving force behind making Winnipeg a compelling choice for business and tourism.